-Owners have many types of flat roofing materials to choose from – rubber rolled roofing, EPDM, TPO, bitumen and modified bitumen.
+Owners have many types of flat roofing materials and membranes to choose from – rubber rolled roofing, EPDM, PVC, TPO, bitumen, modified bitumen and built-up roofing.

 Air conditioners can be moved from the ground to the roof.
 Solar panels and satellite dishes are easier to install on flat roofs than on pitched ones.
 These items are then less obvious from the curb or parking lot.

 Maintenance and drain cleaning is easier on flat roofs since workmen can walk easily and safely, regardless of weather conditions.